Where Hindsight Credit Can Reside: A Signed-Capacity View of Token Updates in RLVR: Evaluation Setup

 \subsection{Metrics}

 Accuracy based on greedy decoding can be unreliable~\cite{DBLP:journals/corr/abs-2504-07086}.
 To comprehensively evaluate the exploitation and exploration performance of LLMs on mathematical reasoning tasks, we employ two primary metrics: $\text{Avg@}k$ and $\text{Pass@}k$.
-During evaluation, the model generates $k$ responses at a temperature of 0.6 and a top-p of 0.95.
-In particular, $\text{Pass@}k$ is defined as the fraction of problems for which at least one correct answer is produced in $k$ independent trials. $\text{Avg@}k$ is an robust estimator for Pass@$1$.
+During evaluation, the model generates responses at a temperature of 0.6 and a top-p of 0.95.
+In particular, $\text{Pass@}k$ is defined as the fraction of problems for which at least one correct answer is produced in $k$ independent trials. $\text{Avg@}k$ estimates the expected correctness of a sampled response and serves as a robust proxy for single-sample accuracy.
 They are calculated as:

-where $n$ is the total number of sampled responses and $c$ is the number of correct rollouts.
+where $n$ is the total number of sampled responses used for estimation and $c$ is the number of correct rollouts.
 The answer verification functions are implemented from Qwen\footnote{https://github.com/QwenLM/Qwen2.5-Math} and Math-Verify\footnote{https://github.com/huggingface/Math-Verify} for accurate evaluation.